-\subsection{Additional Details of Assumption \ref{asm:VFcontinuity}}
+\subsection{Additional Details of Assumption \ref{asm:MDP}}

-Assumptions \ref{asm:VFcontinuity} and \ref{asm:random basis function} will hold for all proofs in the electronic companions.
-In particular, Assumption \ref{asm:VFcontinuity} ensures the existence of an optimal policy solving program \eqref{eq:minCostMDP}.
+Assumptions~\ref{asm:MDP} and~\ref{asm:random basis function} will hold for all proofs in the electronic companions.
+In particular, Assumption~\ref{asm:MDP} ensures the existence of an an optimal policy solving program \eqref{eq:minCostMDP}.
 There are known conditions in the literature that guarantee such existence.
-For the purposes of our proofs, we formalize Assumption \ref{asm:VFcontinuity} as follows. \begin{assumption} It holds that (i) the MDP cost function is bounded over $\saSpaceS$ and function $c(s,\cdot):\aSpaceS\mapsto\R$ is lower semicontinuous for all $s\in\sSpace$; (ii) for every bounded and measurable function $V:\sSpace\mapsto\R$, the mapping $(s,a) \mapsto \int_{\sSpace} V(s^\prime)P({\diff}s^\prime|s,a)$ is bounded and continuous over $\saSpaceS$; and (iii) there exists a finite-cost policy $\pi \in\Pi$ such that $\longCost(s,\pi)<\infty$ for all $s\in\sSpace$. \end{assumption} Assumption \ref{ec:asm:MDP-Kernel-cost} is adopted from assumptions 4.2.1 and 4.2.2 in \citealt[henceforth abbreviated as \citetalias{hernandez1996discrete}]{hernandez1996discrete}.
-Specifically, in Part (a) of Assumption 4.2.1 in \citetalias{hernandez1996discrete}, the cost function $c(s,\cdot)$ is assumed to be lower semi-continuous, non-negative, and inf-compact (defined in Condition 3.3.3 in \citetalias{hernandez1996discrete}) whereas, in our setting, non-negativity is replaced by boundedness and the inf-compactness is guaranteed by the virtue of $c(s,\cdot)$ being lower semi-continuous and its domain $\aSpaceS$ being compact (please see the first paragraph of \S\ref{section:Optimality Equation and an Exact Linear Program}).
+We summarize some of these conditions below. \begin{assumption} It holds that (i) The MDP cost function is bounded over $\saSpaceS$ and function $c(s,\cdot):\aSpaceS\mapsto\R$ is lower semicontinuous for all $s\in\sSpace$. (ii) For every bounded and measurable function $V:\sSpace\mapsto\R$, the mapping $(s,a) \mapsto \int_{\sSpace} V(s^\prime)P({\diff}s^\prime|s,a)$ is bounded and continuous over $\saSpaceS$. (iii) There exists a finite-cost policy $\pi$ such that $\polCost(s,\pi)<\infty$ for all $s\in\sSpace$. \end{assumption}

+Assumption \ref{ec:asm:MDP-Kernel-cost} is adopted from assumptions 4.2.1 and 4.2.2 in \citealt[henceforth abbreviated as \citetalias{hernandez1996discrete}]{hernandez1996discrete}.
+Specifically, in Part (a) of Assumption 4.2.1 in \citetalias{hernandez1996discrete}, the cost function $c(s,\cdot)$ is assumed to be lower semi-continuous, non-negative, and inf-compact (defined in Condition 3.3.3 in \citetalias{hernandez1996discrete}) whereas, in our setting, non-negativity is replaced by boundedness and the inf-compactness is guaranteed by the virtue of $c(s,\cdot)$ being lower semi-continuous and its domain $\aSpaceS$ being either a continuous compact real valued set or a finite set (please see Assumption \ref{asm:MDP}).
 Part (b) of Assumption 4.2.1 and Assumption 4.2.2 in \citetalias{hernandez1996discrete} are equivalent to parts (ii) and (iii) of Assumption \ref{ec:asm:MDP-Kernel-cost}, respectively.
-Under the aforementioned technical conditions, Part (b) of Theorem 4.2.3 in \citetalias{hernandez1996discrete} guarantees the existence of a deterministic and stationary policy $\pi^*\in\Pi$ that is ``$\gamma$-discount optimal''.
+It is noteworthy that the condition specified in part (iii) of Assumption \ref{ec:asm:MDP-Kernel-cost} is the definition of the strong continuity of the MDP stochastic kernel $P$ (see Condition 3.3.3 in \citetalias{hernandez1996discrete}).
+Under the aforementioned technical conditions, Part (b) of Theorem 4.2.3 in \citetalias{hernandez1996discrete} guarantees the existence of a deterministic and stationary policy that is ``$\gamma$-discount optimal".
 In other words, $\pi^*\in\Pi$ solves \eqref{eq:minCostMDP} in our setting.